justyeethan/Project1-383/README.md

-# CBIR System, Ethan Yee, CSS 484
+# Mutation Detection and visualizer | CSS 383

 ## Description
-This is a simple CBIR system that uses a bag of words model to compare images.
-I created it from scratch using Python and Flask.
+This is a simple mutation detection project for CSS 383, Bioinformatics.
+This can simulate the radiation dosage, and provide more information on how to treat the patient.
+This is a simple web application that uses Flask, and a few other libraries to run.
 Here is documentation on setup and usage.

 # Easy Viewing

-!
-I have the application hosted on a server, so you can just go to https://cbir-flask.vercel.app/ to use the application quickly.

 It should take a few milliseconds at first to fetch all the images, but after that, it should cache the website and run normally depending on your internet connection.